Shrinkage Methods for Treatment Choice: Abstract

 \section{Abstract}

 This study examines the problem of determining whether to treat individuals based on observed covariates.
 The most common decision rule is the conditional empirical success (CES) rule proposed by \cite{manski2004statistical}, which assigns individuals to treatments that yield the best experimental outcomes conditional on the observed covariates.
-Conversely, using shrinkage estimators, which shrink unbiased but noisy preliminary estimates toward the average of these estimates, is a common approach in statistical estimation problems because it is well-known that shrinkage estimators have smaller mean squared errors than unshrunk estimators.
-Inspired by this idea, we propose a computationally tractable shrinkage rule that selects the shrinkage factor by minimizing the upper bound of the maximum regret.
-Then, we compare the maximum regret of the proposed shrinkage rule with that of CES and pooling rules when the parameter space is correctly specified or misspecified.
+Conversely, using shrinkage estimators, which shrink unbiased but noisy preliminary estimates toward the average of these estimates, is a common approach in statistical estimation problems because it is well-known that shrinkage estimators may have smaller mean squared errors than unshrunk estimators.
+Inspired by this idea, we propose a computationally tractable shrinkage rule that selects the shrinkage factor by minimizing an upper bound of the maximum regret.
+Then, we compare the maximum regret of the proposed shrinkage rule with those of the CES and pooling rules when the space of conditional average treatment effects (CATEs) is correctly specified or misspecified.
 Our theoretical results demonstrate that the shrinkage rule performs well in many cases and these findings are further supported by numerical experiments.
-Specifically, we show that the maximum regret of the shrinkage rule can be strictly smaller than that of the CES and pooling rules in certain cases when the parameter space is correctly specified.
-In addition, we find that the shrinkage rule is robust against misspecifications of the parameter space.
+Specifically, we show that the maximum regret of the shrinkage rule can be strictly smaller than those of the CES and pooling rules in certain cases when the space of CATEs is correctly specified.
+In addition, we find that the shrinkage rule is robust against misspecification of the space of CATEs.
 Finally, we apply our method to experimental data from the National Job Training Partnership Act Study.